vectorlang/vector/docs/language-ref.md

 block is executed before the expression is checked.
 This means that the block executes unconditionally at least once.

-A for statement has three expressions.
+A for statement using the first syntax has three expressions.
 When the for statement is executed, the first expression (also known as the initialization) is evaluated with all side effects, and the result is discarded.
 Then, the second expression (also known as the condition) is checked.
-If its value is nonzero, the block of the for statement executes.
+If its value is nonzero, the block of the for statement executes (the statements in the block may refer to the identifier).
 Otherwise, the execution of the for statement is finished.
 After each time the block executes, the third expression is evaluated with all side effects, and the result is discarded.

+The second syntax iterates through the block once for each of the elements of the expression, which is evaluated once (with side effects) and must be an array type.
+In the block, the identifier refers to the current element of the array.

+A pfor statement is identical to the second syntax of for statements, but the iterations happen in parallel on the GPU.
+The first syntax is not allowed for pfor loops.

 ### Jump Statements